MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 ### System.Object

-You can pipe the body of a web request to `Invoke-RestMethod`.
+You can pipe the body of a web request to this cmdlet.

 ## OUTPUTS

+### System.Int64

+When the request returns an integer, this cmdlet returns that integer.

-### System.Xml.XmlDocument, Microsoft.PowerShell.Commands.HtmlWebResponseObject, System.String
+### System.String

-The output of the cmdlet depends upon the format of the content that is retrieved.
+When the request returns a string, this cmdlet returns that string.

+### System.Xml.XmlDocument

+When the request returns valid XML, this cmdlet returns it as an **XmlDocument**.

 ### PSObject

-If the request returns JSON strings, `Invoke-RestMethod` returns a PSObject that represents the strings.
+When the request returns JSON strings, this cmdlet returns a **PSObject** representing the data.

 ## NOTES